 J1 – Inter-Division D-G-H-J Commission Galaxy Spectral Energy Distributions

-In the present era of ample access to observations covering the whole spectral range – from Gamma and X-ray wavelengths to radio wavelengths – it is possible to have a panchromatic view of the SED of galaxies.
-The SED provides a concise “summary” of a galaxy’s content.
-However, underneath this brevity, a wide variety of physical processes are at play that shape a galaxy’s SED.
+In the present era of ample access to observations covering the whole spectral range – from Gamma and X-ray wavelengths to radio wavelengths – it is possible to have a panchromatic view of galaxies and to derive their panchromatic SEDs.
+A SED provides a concise “summary” of a galaxy content.
+However, underneath this brevity, a wide variety of physical processes are at play that shape these SEDs.

 The first phase of any such analysis is to model the emission of these contributors over the widest range of physical conditions possible.
-This is why this new commission is linked to the “Stars and Stellar Physics” division for the stellar contribution, which is usually the main one in galaxies.
-Moreover, it is related to the “Interstellar Matter and Local Universe” division, because of the gas and dust components.
+This is why this commission is linked to the “Stars and Stellar Physics” division, as the stellar component is a main one in galaxies.
+Moreover, it is related to the “Interstellar Matter and Local Universe” division, because of the gas and dust components and all the detailed processed that can only be studied in the Local Universe.
+And since a complete understanding of a make up of a galaxy is ultimately connected to the high energetic processes, we are also connected with the "High Energy Phenomena and Fundamental Physics" Division.
 The primary division is “Galaxies and Cosmology”.

 The justification for a SED Commission is to provide a link, a connection, a (virtual) meeting room for astronomers around the world interested in galaxy SEDs without putting limits on time or space.

-The communities that would be interested in participating and sharing their efforts is vast, because of the impact of galaxy SEDs in astrophysics.
-An important point to stress is that SEDs are multi-wavelength astrophysical objects.
-Combining data secured by ground-based and space-based telescopes that observed galaxies in the past, that are now in operation or that will be in the future (JWST, SKA, LSST, EUCLID, ATHENA, ELTs, etc.) is the essence of SEDs.
-We absolutely need to discuss, develop and disseminate tools, models and, of course, new ideas in advance in order to be ready for the challenges that will be brought by these instruments and others.
+The communities that would be interested in participating and sharing their efforts are numerous, because of the impact of galaxy SEDs in astrophysics.
+Reiterating again that SEDs are multi-wavelength in nature, it is important to combine data secured by ground-based and space-based telescopes from the past, with those from current facilities and, in the future from facilities like JWST, SKA, LSST, EUCLID, ATHENA, ELTs, CTA, etc. We absolutely need to discuss, develop and disseminate tools, models and, of course, new ideas in advance in order to be ready for the challenges that will be brought by these instruments and others.

-We list a few of them that is certainly not exhaustive and may be under-representative:
+We list a few of them that are certainly not exhaustive and may be under-representative: